Kidel/Deep-Learning-CNN-for-Image-Recognition/README.md

 Classifier for images or video input using **Google TensorFlow**.
 Research project on Convolutional Neural Networks, feature extraction, transfer learning, adversary noise and *DeepDream*.

 In notebooks from 01 to 03 we mainly followed tutorials, with some changes and many observations, in order to learn how to use TensorFlow to build Convolutional Neural Networks for OCR and image recognition.
-Later notebooks follow our project specifications, while notebooks 06 and 07 were used for some more facoltative observations.
+Later notebooks follow our project specifications, while notebooks 06 and 07 were used for some more facultative observations.

 The project was completed around February 2017.